aws/aws-cdk/packages/@aws-cdk/aws-certificatemanager/README.md

 See also [Validate with DNS](https://docs.aws.amazon.com/acm/latest/userguide/gs-acm-validate-dns.html) in the AWS Certificate Manager User Guide.

-When working with multiple domains, you can specify a default validation hosted zone:
+When working with multiple domains, use the `CertificateValidation.fromDnsMultiZone()`:

 [multiple domains DNS validation](test/example.dns.lit.ts)